Gymnast1992/valor-software/README.md

 Overview:

 This repository contains automated end-to-end tests for the Valor-Software project using Cypress framework.
-The test suite covers various homepage scenarios ;
+The test suite covers various homepage scenarios, blogs and get in touch scenarious ;

 # Before running the tests, ensure the following tools are installed: